 Ready to find your family car?

-Search used family cars across Ireland on Autoza → Filter by SUV, estate or 7-seater, set your county and budget, and compare verified dealer stock in one place.
+Search used vehicles across Ireland on Autoza → Set your county and budget and compare verified dealer stock in one place — from family cars for sale in Dublin to used cars for sale in Cork and every county between.
 Not sure where to start?
 Ask Mark, our buyer AI, what suits your family and budget — he'll narrow the field for you in seconds.

 Thinking of trading in your current car first?
 Get a free instant estimate at Value My Car.